carlobaldassi/GaussDCA.jl/README.md

 This code is released under the GPL version 3 (or later) license; see the `LICENCE.md` file for details.

-The code is written in [Julia](www.julialang.org) and requires julia version at least 0.2; it provides a function which reads a multiple sequence alignment (in FASTA format) and returns a ranking of all pairs of residue positions in the aligned amino-acid sequences.
+The code is written in [Julia](www.julialang.org) and requires julia version 0.2 or later; it provides a function which reads a multiple sequence alignment (in FASTA format) and returns a ranking of all pairs of residue positions in the aligned amino-acid sequences.

 Installation
 ------------